jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

     6) Added missing files that are included in the nightly build
     7) Inno setup only does a full install.
     9) Updated start menu links
-    10) Ability to specify the start menu directory
+    8) Ability to specify the start menu directory
-    11) Ability to specify the install directory
+    9) Ability to specify the install directory
-    12) On an uninstall allot more registry entries are removed (NSIS still leaves a few).
+    10) On an un-install allot more registry entries are removed (NSIS still leaves a few).
 Not all entries are removed.
-    13) To many other changes to mention....
+    11) To many other changes to mention....
-    14) Check out the https://sourceforge.net/projects/unofficial-cb-installers/files/Installer_Pages.odt file for the installer pages.
+    12) Check out the https://sourceforge.net/projects/unofficial-cb-installers/files/Installer_Pages.odt file for the installer pages.
-    15) Now installs Code::Blocks in the "C:\Program Files" directory for the 64 bit installer.
+    13) Now installs Code::Blocks in the "C:\Program Files" directory for the 64 bit installer.
-    16) Inno installer uses InnoSetup Compiler(ISS) (http://www.jrsoftware.org) aka ISS V6.2.0
+    14) Inno installer uses InnoSetup Compiler(ISS) (http://www.jrsoftware.org) aka ISS V6.2.0
-    17) NSIS installer uses NSIS compiler (http://nsis.sourceforge.net) V3.7.0
+    15) NSIS installer uses NSIS compiler (http://nsis.sourceforge.net) V3.7.0
-    18) Inno installer script file is Installer_NSIS_wx31_64bit.nsi
+    16) Inno installer script file is "Installer_ISS_full_only.iss"
-    18) NSIS installer script file is Installer_ISS_x64 - Full Only.iss
+    17) NSIS installer script file is "Installer_NSIS.nsi"
+    18) 04-AUG-21 Updated auto detect compiler startup dialog to show the default compiler in red if it is not detected.

 C::B exe/dll changed/update highlights: